ratnesh93/movie_rating/README.md

 # movie_rating
-django application for movie ratings and swagger integration
+django application for movie ratings with unittest case and swagger integration

 # initial setup
 - clone the repo